philiptran218/Dungeon_Mania/assumptions.md

 - When building a shield, the player's treasure will automatically be used as material (since it has less importance than a key).
 If the player does not have enough treasure, then a key will be used.
 - When building a sceptre, wood will be used first unless the player does not have enough wood, then arrows will be used.
 Same condition applies for key/treasure, where treasure will be used first and then key if the player does not have enough treasure.
 - Sun stone will not be substitutable for treasure when building weapons.
-- A Sceptre can only be used on a limited amount of enemies.
-This is restricted to 5 and is treated like durability, so it is discarded after it is used on 5 enemies.
+- A Sceptre can be used an unlimited amount of times (can control unlimited enemies and has no durability).
 - Sceptre will also be confined to the usual bribe radius.
 It cannot be used outside of this range.
 - Even though midnight armour provides extra damage, its durability will only be decreased if the player takes damage rather than attacking enemies (treated as an armour).